 |$200,000+||8.8||7.0%||Obama, Trump high income|

 (Source: "Table HINC-01, 2017 Household Income Survey, " U.S. Census.)

 How the Pew Research Center Measures Middle-Class Income

 How does Pew determine middle class?
 It starts with the U.S. Census data on median income per household.
-(A household is any group of people living together.)
+It defines a household as any group of people living together.
 Most reports on income also use this measurement.
 Pew then created different middle-class standards for each "metropolitan statistical area."
 These are Census Bureau areas that correspond to cities.
 The Pew reports use 229 of them that add up to 76 percent of the nation's population.

 Why does Pew break the national income averages down by city?

 This is because the cost of living varies so much throughout the nation.
 For example, if you live in San Francisco, a $250,000 household income isn’t upper class.
-That's because of the cost of living.
+Housing costs are so much higher.